patrick-tssn/LM-Research-Hub/README.md

 > - Instruction Tuning
 > - In Context Learning
 > - Chain of Thought
+> - Abstract Reasoning
+> - Mixture of Experts
 > - Reference (survey, lists, and etc.)

 ### Courses